hoganlab-fish/emumadz/source/quickstart.rst

 .. caution::
    Custom directories and/or files exist since the data passed through multiple iterations.
 To some extent this is accommodated in the setup and validation scripts, but make sure to double-check everything.

+For the purposes of rerunning this experiment, we only want the ``bam`` alignment files since we will be recreating everything starting from the variant calling step.

+   VCF_Original  VCF_Merged  VCF_ChrFixed  VCF_Annotated   VCF_Candidates Snzl_Gaps_NBases   Snzl_NoGaps_NBases  Snzl_Gaps_NSnps   Snzl_NoGaps_NSnps Json

 1. Whole zebrafish genome assembly
 ++++++++++++++++++++++++++++++++++